xlcteam/xlc-team.info/content/sk/about.md

 - Let's assume you are right, even thought we all know that what you are saying is true

-- Get lost from my vision!
+- Vypadni z mojej vízie!

 </div>